 Before completing this article, we wanted to provide our readers with some extra tricks for learning Spanish for free on YouTube.

 Ok, we know, the comments under the videos are not always relevant.
-Between the people who live to criticize and insult (aka trolls) and those are obsessed with chatting, it can be difficult to improve your Spanish!
+Between the people who live to criticise and insult (aka trolls), and those are obsessed with chatting, it can be difficult to improve your Spanish!

 Still, this could be an excellent exercise to learn to read and write in Spanish.
 As you know, in books, you’ll find perfect, corrected and well written Spanish.
 But on the internet, people let themselves go, they don’t check their spelling, and make many mistakes.